 There continues to be a wide range of taxation reforms impacting individuals.
 A summary of these measures is set out below.
 Recent reforms have focused on residential property and real estate, pensions, income tax, domicile and residence, and anti-avoidance.

-UK residential property owned by non-resident companies and other non-UK resident structures
+IHT and UK residential property owned by non-resident companies and other non-UK resident structures

 Inheritance tax (IHT) on family homes